Boat Safe is a community supported site. We may earn commission from links on this page, but we have confidence in all recommended products.

 Now, if you’re thinking of those simplistic old-school-looking box-like structures mounted on two hulls, and with a couple of garden chairs inside, well, let’s just say they’ve come a long way from what they once were.
 Today’s models are designed for luxury and functionality.

-We’ve put together an in-depth review of the 10 best pontoon boats for 2020, and a buying guide to help you choose the best one.
+We’ve put together an in-depth review of the 10 best pontoon boats, and a buying guide to help you choose the best one.

 One look at the M3 and you’ll immediately tell it was built to deliver maximum comfort and relaxation.
 That’s why it’s number one on our list.